 With all the dynamics of professional environments and the complexity of wireless connectivity, a lot of businesses are beginning to move towards innovative solutions to deliver mission-critical WiFi to its daily operations.

 Whether you have multiple locations, a small IT team, or in the case that you want to outsource your WiFi, implementing a managed wireless network provides solutions to the frustrations and cost for the everyday entrepreneur, the business-running CEO, and even the support-needing CIO.

 Traditional WiFi Trending Towards Managed WiFi

 Today, businesses typically purchase their networking infrastructure from value-added resellers (VARs), who act as a “middle-man” between the distributors and the end-users.
 Typically, VARs sell hardware such as access points, switches, firewalls, controllers, and performance sensors—some even go well beyond networking equipment.

 There’s one big problem with this system.
 Most VARs don’t provide proper (if any at all) professional services with the equipment that they’re supplying to their customers.

-In traditional buying, there is no engineering provided on the front-end.
-This means:
+In traditional buying, there is no engineering provided on the front-end, which means:

 - NO WiFi assessments